Skip advert

 Advertisement - Article continues below

-As cars become more software-oriented, chip shortages become increasingly problematic.
-For example, the original Volkswagen Golf had around 30 semiconductors while the current Golf has around 8,000, and the all-electric ID.7 has roughly 10,000 more.
+Nevertheless, the situation highlights how as cars become more software-oriented, chip shortages are becoming increasingly problematic.
+For example, the original Volkswagen Golf had around 30 semiconductors, while the current edition has around 8,000; the all-electric ID.7 has roughly 10,000 more.

-Volkswagen Group and Rivian Technologies recently announced a partnership that will result in a ‘secure supply’ of ‘high-tech semiconductors’ – though this will be for cars produced in the future rather than any current models.
-In a statement, the VW Group said it is “currently examining alternative sourcing options in order to minimise possible effects on its supply chain.”
+Volkswagen Group and Rivian Technologies recently announced a partnership that will result in a “secure supply” of “high-tech semiconductors” – although this will be for cars produced in the future rather than any current models.

 you know you can sell your car through Auto Express?
 We’ll help you get a great price and find a great deal on a new car, too.